AlbertRyu/all-about-sheep-page/README.md

 Hopefully, I can finished this right away and soon enter the Javascript part.

+## The Process

-Note: In the process, it appears that "Roboto", the font used in the project is not defaultly installed on the macOS.
+In the process, it appears that "Roboto", the font used in the project is not defaultly installed on the macOS.
 I have to downloaded them from Google Fonts and manually installed them.

+The site is finished using the given style, with the name All About Sheeps!
+Check if you like it!

+## Unresolved Problems

+The **font-weight:lighter** in the Quote section doesn't appear correctly.
+Possible reason the online font doesn't have lighter attribute value.